Terms and conditions for the use of PwCPlus

 2. By registering and submitting the data to the registration process, the user agress that PwC is reviewing, digitally recording, storing and processing data for the registration process.
 After processing an application, the user can always inspect the profile with the specified data and delete it or change his data.

 1. The use of PwCPlus is unlimited in time.
-The fee-based PwCPlus services are provided to the user for a limited period of 4 weeks for free and without obligation.
+The fee-based area of PwCPlus is provided to the user for a limited period of 30 days for free and without obligation.
 In case that other term provisions were agreed upon between the user and PwC in the context of the use of fee-based PwCPlus services, the other agreed terms shall apply.
 This also applies to other provisions agreed to terminate.

 2. The right for immediate termination is reserved.
 Especially in the case of suspected unauthorized disclosure of the access, PwC has a right to immediate termination of PwCPlus.